-Treating You As A Lifelong Patient
+Treating You as a Lifelong Patient

 Clinics do this not only by making sure you know you can connect with them years after treatment, but also by providing you with highly personal and tailored care.
-Head massages, complimentary chocolates, and real relationships with genuinely caring staff are just some of the ways the best of the best ensure you never feel like you’re just another number and pair of eyes to be fixed.
+Head massages, complimentary chocolates, and authentic relationships with genuinely caring staff are just some of the ways the best of the best ensure you never feel like you’re just another number and pair of eyes to be processed.

-Dealing With The ‘Side Effects’ Of Laser Eye Surgery
+Dealing with the ‘Side Effects’ of Laser Eye Surgery

-Laser Eye Surgery involves removing corneal tissue from the eye, it triggers the body’s natural healing response.
-As this leads to inflammation and swelling, it can have some mild and temporary effects on your vision.
+The removal os corneal tissue from the eye is sure to trigger the body’s natural healing responses.
+Inflammation and swelling are a normal part of this response – which can have some mild and temporary effects on your vision.

-With that out the way, here’s a run down of the few ‘side effects’ that patients may experience after Laser Eye Surgery.
+With that out of the way, here’s a run down of the few ‘side effects’ that patients may experience after Laser Eye Surgery.
 They include dry eyes, light sensitivity, vision fluctuations, and some night glare like halos and starbursts.

 Halos and starbursts